Hahn says LA County has hit threshold to let elementary schools reopen

 "This is what we have been working towards," Hahn tweeted.
 "Thank you to everyone who has worn your masks and kept your distance.
 Case rates in LA County are dropping.
 Now we can continue the work getting our kids and teachers safely back in classrooms where they belong."

-The question of when to reopen schools is sparking more political controversy as the campuses closures continue to drag on nearly a year into the pandemic.
+The question of when to reopen schools is sparking more political controversy as the campus closures continue to drag on nearly a year into the pandemic.

 RELATED: Beutner says handling of COVID is example of government dysfunction